-- Personal information specific to an individual user - Confidential information relating to entities such as corporations
+- Privacy related information specific to an individual user - Privacy related information relating to entities such as corporations

 Network data such as serving cell and broadcast area, e.g. data that relates to the user's location or presence in the network and which could be used by applications to track the user.